Kwon Dae-hee

 He start his football career in Thailand in 2013, after finishing military service in South Korea, with Rayong United in Division 1.
 He was recognized for his strength and aerial skills.
 His former manager Pairoj Borwonwatanadilok once called him "the best center-back in Thai Division 1".

 Biography

 Kwon was born in Seoul, South Korea.
 He never had an experience in professional football career ever since joining Rayong United in 2013.

 Club career

 Rayong United

-In 2013, after he finished military service in South Korea, Kwon was flown to Thailand for a trial with Rayong United, Second-tier football club.
+In 2013, after he finished military service in South Korea, Kwon was flown to Thailand for a trial with Thai League 2 club Rayong United.
 He was impressed by club head coach and agreed a permanent deal on second-leg spell until end of season.